anzaika/wormhole/README.md

 You won't need a database or Redis for this app, so you can safely skip it.
 And after that:

+- `fly ips allocate-v4` to allocate a dedicated v4 IP
 - rename `fly.toml` -> `fly.toml.orig`
 - rename `fly.toml.template` -> `fly.toml`
 - use values from `fly.toml.orig` to fill up the `TODO:` values in `fly.toml`